Keywords: Spiking Neural Networks, Expressivity, Approximation Theory, Time-to-First-Spike Coding, Linear Pieces, Parameter Initialization

 TL;DR: We introduce the concept of causal pieces to analyse spiking neural networks (SNNs) and demonstrate that their number is a measure of expressivity.

-Abstract: We introduce a novel concept for spiking neural networks (SNNs) derived from the idea of *linear pieces* used to analyse the expressivity and trainability of artificial neural networks (ANNs).
-We show that the input and parameter space of an SNN decomposes into distinct regions — which we call *causal pieces* — where the output spikes are caused by the same subnetwork.
-For integrate-and-fire neurons with exponential synapses, we prove that, within each causal piece, output spike times are locally Lipschitz continuous with respect to the input spike times and network parameters.
-Furthermore, we prove that the number of causal pieces is a measure of the approximation capabilities of SNNs.
-In particular, we demonstrate in simulation that parameter initialisations which yield a high number of causal pieces on the training set strongly correlate with SNN training success.
-Moreover, we find that SNNs with purely positive weights exhibit a surprisingly high number of causal pieces, allowing them to achieve competitive performance on benchmark tasks.
-We believe that causal pieces are a powerful and principled tool for improving SNNs, and may also provide new ways of comparing SNNs and ANNs in the future.
+Abstract: We introduce *causal pieces*, a novel concept for analysing spiking neural networks (SNNs), inspired by *linear pieces* used to study expressivity and trainability in artificial neural networks (ANNs).
+Causal pieces partition the input and parameter space of an SNN into distinct regions where the same subnetwork causes the output spikes of the SNN.
+For networks of integrate-and-fire neurons with exponential synapses, we show that within each causal piece, output spike times are locally Lipschitz continuous with respect to the input spike times and network parameters.
+We also prove that the number of causal pieces is a measure of the approximation capabilities of SNNs.
+Empirically, we find that parameter initialisations yielding more causal pieces on the training set strongly correlate with SNN training success.
+Remarkably, even SNNs with only positive weights can exhibit a high number of causal pieces, allowing them to achieve competitive performance on diverse benchmarks such as Yin-Yang, MNIST, and EuroSAT, compared to fully-connected ANNs.
+These results establish causal pieces as a powerful and principled tool for analysing and improving the computational capabilities of SNNs.

 Primary Area: applications to neuroscience & cognitive science